The “Archangels” of Helicopter Sea Combat Squadron (HSC) 25 Detachment 6 Conduct Deck Landing Qualifications aboard USS Germantown (LSD 42)

 |0

-This work, The “Archangels” of Helicopter Sea Combat Squadron (HSC) 25 Detachment 6 Conduct Deck Landing Qualifications aboard USS Germantown (LSD 42) [Image 14 of 14], by PO2 Taylor M DiMartino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The “Archangels” of Helicopter Sea Combat Squadron (HSC) 25 Detachment 6 Conduct Deck Landing Qualifications aboard USS Germantown (LSD 42), by PO2 Taylor M DiMartino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT